-Pre-Professional track
+Biology, Pre-Professional track

-This degree can lead to a number of rewarding careers, as well as to graduate or medical school and can lead to careers.
-Examples follow.

-- Research and development,

-- College/university lab technicians,

-- Technical work with government agencies

-- Medicine

-- Pathology

-According to the Bureau of Labor Statistics, a this degree typically takes 4 years to complete.

-General Information: Biolog
+Biology, Health Science track, Bainbridge pathway

-The median salary is \$47,410 with a bachelor degree in Biology .
-However, according to the Bureau of Labor Statistics, salaries can range from \$60,000 per year for those involved in teaching to \$85,000-\$120,000 per year for professionals in radiation biology medicine and pathology, and research and development. (with a post-bachelor's degree, MS, MD, PhD)

-The job outlook for all Science, Technology, Engineering, and Math (STEM) fields is generally very positive.
+General Information: Biology The Biology program requires 120 semester credit hours plus PHED1100 Health & Wellness and one PE activity course for a total of 123 semester credit hours.
+Biology, Biochemistry track, B.S.
+Biology, Biological Sciences track, B.S.
+Biology, Environmental Studies track, B.S.
+Biology, Health Science track, B.S.
+Biology, Pre-Professional track, B.S.
+Minor General Information: Biology Careers Careers This degree can lead to a number of rewarding careers, as well as to graduate or medical school and can lead to careers.
+Examples follow. · Research and development, College/university lab technicians Technical work with government agencies Medicine Pathology Commitment Commitment According to the Bureau of Labor Statistics, a this degree typically takes 4 years to complete.
+Salaries Salaries The median salary is \$47,410 with a bachelor degree in Biology .
+However, according to the Bureau of Labor Statistics, salaries can range from \$60,000 per year for those involved in teaching to \$85,000-\$120,000 per year for professionals in radiation biology medicine and pathology, and research and development. (with a post-bachelor's degree, MS, MD, PhD) Outlook Outlook The job outlook for all Science, Technology, Engineering, and Math (STEM) fields is generally very positive.
 Because Biology is such a broad field, some specialties are more "in demand" than others.
-However, ABAC has had success placing graduates in internships, medical schools, veterinary schools, dental schools, graduate schools, and careers in science.

-Biology, Biochemistry track Biology, Biological Sciences track Biology, Health Science track Biology, Pre-Professional track Biology, Health Science track, Bainbridge pathway
+However, ABAC has $had \ success \ placing \ graduates \ in \ internships, \ medical \ schools, \ veterinary \ schools, \ dental \ schools, \ graduate \ schools, \ and \ careers \ in \ science.$ Program Maps Program Maps Biology, Biochemistry track Biology, Biological Sciences track